-I already wrote before that this is one of the most expensive countries in the world.
+Israel is expensive.
 A bed in a hostel dorm will cost you an average of $25 USD including a modest breakfast; a private room in a hostel costs more than $100 USD.
 The price of hotels is even higher.

-Tipping is pretty much part of the culture in Israel, so one of my tips for traveling to Israel is to be prepared to tip your waiter at a restaurant.
+Tipping is pretty much part of the culture in Israel.
 You can tip anything between 10% of the total, up to 15% if you think the service was outstanding.
-But never try to walk away without tipping – not unless you want the waiter to run after you (remember what I said about Israelis being straightforward?).
+Never try to walk away without tipping – not unless you want the waiter to run after you.
 In general, the wages of waiting staff are quite low, so they will count on tipping to make a living.

 Get a local SIM card

 Wifi is found pretty much anywhere in Israel – all hotels and restaurants have it, and there even is public wifi in most of Tel Aviv and Jerusalem.
-However, for your peace of mind I recommend getting a local SIM card as soon as you arrive.
+For your piece of mind you can get a local SIM card as soon as you arrive.
 There is a kiosk at Ben Gurion airport arrivals hall, or alternatively you can go to the newsagent nearby.
-You can just select the duration of service and it doesn’t end up being too costly.
-It will also make using apps such as GETT (see below) or Google Maps or Waze much much easier.
+Select the duration of service and it doesn’t end up being too costly.
+A local SIM card makes using GETT, Google Maps or Waze much easier.

 Move around by public transport – or GETT

 Despite the many complaints of Israelis, public transport is quite reliable in Israel.
-One of the best tips for traveling to Israel is to get a Rav Kav, Israeli’s public transportation magnetic card, as soon as you arrive.
-You can use it on trains, buses and the light-rail throughout the country (but not on buses that go all the way to the border with Palestine, as those work on a different system) and it allows you at least some savings.
+Get a Rav Kav – Israeli’s public transportation magnetic card – as soon as you arrive.
+You can use it on trains, buses and the light-rail throughout the country (but not on buses that go to Palestine, as those work on a different system) and it allows you at least some savings.

 Finally, for a truly local experience you may want to rent a city bike – both Jerusalem and Tel Aviv are very bike friendly, with bike lanes connecting the entire city – or the locals’ favorite: a scooter (or korkinet, as they call it).